QuentinRa/blog.quentinra.dev/maths/r/syntax/types/vectors.md

 ## Operations

 You can add two vectors, BUT if one is smaller than the second one, then the values are recycled.
-You will get a warning if the size of one isn't a multiple of other's size.
+You will get a warning if the size of one isn't a multiple of the other's size.

 ```r
 c(1, 2, 3, 4) + c(0,10)